What is CONA?

 The CONA executive is a group of dedicated volunteers who help the organization throughout the year.CONA currently consists of over 200 members, divided up into several chapters throughout Canada.
 We are always happy to welcome new members, and new chapters.
 Please feel free to contact us with any questions or concerns.

-Interested in coming to our annual conference in Toronto in May 2007?
+Interested in coming to our annual conference in Regina in May 2018?
 Click here to find out more!

 January 24, 1978 saw the birth of the Canadian Orthopaedic Nurses Association (CONA), an organization of nurses and allied health professionals who perceived orthopaedic nursing as a distinct specialty requiring advanced knowledge and clinical skills.
 Within months, the fledgling association held its first national conference and in September 1979 published the first edition of the CONA Journal.
 By 1986, the membership base of CONA extended nationwide.